Marriage Green Card & Spouse Visa — Online Courthouse Wedding

 A digital certified copy is emailed within 1 hour of your ceremony — suitable for initiating your USCIS petition immediately.
 The physical certified original is mailed within 1–2 business days and arrives domestically in 3–7 days.
 For international delivery and apostille service, allow 10–21 business days.
 Expedited processing is available at checkout.

 Yes.
 We offer apostille certification for use in any of the 125+ Hague Convention signatory countries.
 Add the apostille service at checkout.
 Certified translations in any language are also available.
-For country-specific requirements, contact us before booking and we'll advise on the exact documentation package you need.
+For country-specific requirements — Mexico, Philippines, India, Canada, and more — see our country guides or contact us before booking and we'll advise on the exact documentation package you need.

 A courthouse wedding certificate is step one.
 Get yours via secure online ceremony — recognized by USCIS, embassies, and immigration authorities in 125+ countries.